lsst-tstn/tstn-042/index.rst

 It can be commanded by the ts_fiberspectrograph CSC.
 More information can be found at https://ts-fiberspectrograph.lsst.io.

+Embedded SBC
+^^^^^^^^^^^^
+The embedded SBCs are `ADL1500 Embedded Solutions <https://www.adl-usa.com/wp-content/uploads/2017/01/ADLEPC-1500-Datasheet-Final.pdf>`__.
+Fiber Spectrographs are connected to the SBCs via a USB cable.
+Due to the USB connections, we have to run the CSC directly on the SBC.
+Therefore, when we used DDS before Kafka, two network connections to each SBC was required due to the unique comm protocol.
+Those two ethernet connections are still in place, but one can be replaced now that we are consistently running with Kafka.

 Electrometer
 ^^^^^^^^^^^^
 The electrometer used is the `Keithley 6517B <https://www.testequipmentdepot.com/media/akeneo_connector/asset_files/6/5/6517b_datasheet_5012.pdf>`__.
 It monitors the relative brightness of the light sources in the projector.